LuoRenqiang/Renqiang-Luo.github.io/_pages/about.md

 <span class='anchor' id='-experiences'></span>

 # News
+- 12/2024: Two paper entitled: <strong>FairGP: A Scalable and Fair Graph Transformer Using Graph Partitioning</strong> and <strong>Cognitive Fluctuations Enhanced Attention Network for Knowledge Tracing</strong> accepted by AAAI'25.
 - 07/2024: Awarded the Student Travel Award for attending KDD’24
 - 05/2024: One paper entitled: <strong>FUGNN: Harmonizing Fairness and Utility in Graph Neural Networks</strong> accepted by KDD'24.
 - 05/2024: Serve as reviewer of TOPML.